gitlost/gs-only-pdf-preview/readme.txt

 	}
 	add_filter( 'gopp_image_gs_cmd_path', 'mytheme_gopp_image_gs_cmd_path', 10, 2 );

-The filter can also be used just for performance reasons (especially on Windows systems to save searching the registry and directories).
+The filter can also be used just for performance reasons, especially on Windows systems to save searching the registry and directories.

-Note that the non-filtered values of `have_gs` and `gs_cmd_path` are cached as transients by the plugin for performance reasons, with a lifetime of one day.
-You can clear these transients by de-activating and re-activating the plugin.
+Note that the value of `gs_cmd_path` is cached as a transient by the plugin for performance reasons, with a lifetime of one day.
+You can clear it by de-activating and re-activating the plugin, or by manually calling the `clear` method of the GhostScript Image Editor:

+	function mytheme_gopp_init() {
+		if ( class_exists( 'GOPP_Image_Editor_GS' ) ) {
+			GOPP_Image_Editor_GS::clear();
+		}
+	}
+	add_filter( 'init', 'mytheme_gopp_init' );

 == Screenshots ==

 1. Before: upload of various PDFs with alpha channels and/or CMYK color spaces resulting in broken previews.
 2. After: upload of the same PDFs resulting in a result.
-3. Regenerate PDF Previews administration tool.
+3. Regenerate PDF Previews administration tool front page.
+4. Regenerate PDF Previews administration tool after processing.
-4. Regenerate PDF Previews bulk action in list mode of Media Library.
+5. Regenerate PDF Previews bulk action in list mode of Media Library.
-5. Regenerate preview row action in list mode of Media Library.
+6. Regenerate Preview row action in list mode of Media Library.

 == Changelog ==